 - People who are more open to reason and nuance and complex policy tend to vote Democrat.

 Long before there were Republicans and Democrats, there were Federalists led by Alexander Hamilton and the Anti-Federalists led by Thomas Jefferson.
-In 1787 The Federalists became the first American political.
+In 1787 The Federalists became the first American political Party.
 They were businessmen and merchants who wanted a strong central government to protect industry.

-The Federalists were opposed by a group mostly made up of small farmers and planters that wanted a smaller government that wouldn’t interfere with their lives called Anti-Federalists.
-The Anti-Federalists would later form a partycalled the Democratic-Republicans.
+The Federalists were opposed by Anti-Federalists; a group mostly made up of small farmers and planters that wanted a smaller government that wouldn’t interfere with their lives.
+The Anti-Federalists would later form a party called the Democratic-Republicans.

 In 1828, Andrew Jackson changed the Democratic-Republican Party’s name to the Democrats.
 Jackson’s opponents changed the Federalist Party’s name to the Whig Party.

 In 1854, the Civil War caused the Democrats to split into the Northern Democrats and the Southern Democrats with the latter being pro-slavery pro-states’ rights members.
 Shortly thereafter the Whig party split and the Republican Party was added.
 There were essentially four parties—Northern Democrats, Southern Democrats, Whig, and Republican.